Father Kevin O’Donnell is one of the most notorious paedophiles in Australia.

 “But we’ve had no answers about why these things were reported.
 It’s all about prevention of scandal for the church, and reduction of financial liability.
 That’s what it’s about.”

-Afterward, Chrissie and Anthony spoke publicly about the experience and urged the Catholic Church to allow survivors of abuse to tackle the church for more compensation.
+Afterwards, Chrissie and Anthony spoke publicly about the experience and urged the Catholic Church to allow survivors of abuse to tackle the church for more compensation.
 They also went on to attend public hearings of the Royal Commission into Institutional Responses to Child Sexual Abuse.

-In May 2017, Anthony Foster died of a stroke at the age of 64-years-old.
-The Victorian Government honoured Anthony with a State Funeral which was held in the Melbourne Recital Hall.
+In May 2017, Anthony Foster died of a stroke at the age of 64 years old.
+The Victorian Government honoured Anthony with a State Funeral, which was held in the Melbourne Recital Hall.
 The hall was filled to capacity with 1,000 people.